Cardboard should go into the recycling cart. You should empty and flatten all of your cardboard boxes as well.

 These guidelines are in place because Streets Division operators will need to collect the cardboard outside the cart by hand in many cases.
 The bundles of cardboard must be easily manageable so the operator can exit their truck then safely lift the bundles in order to get them into the recycling truck.

-Answer to the above question:The picture at the top of this page is someone who did not get their excess cardboard correctly set out.
-A large stack of cardboard like this would fall off the top of the cart when it is lifted to be emptied.
-The stack should have just been put next to the cart on the ground.
+Answer to the above question:The picture at the top of this page is someone who did not set out their excess cardboard correctly.
+A large stack of cardboard like the photo at the top of the page would fall off the top of the cart when it is lifted to be emptied.
+The stack should have just been put next to the cart on the ground (or taken to a drop-off site)box.

 Other options